 BMC is also home to cutting-edge medical research.
 In 2022, BMC was the 18th largest recipient of funding from the National Institutes of Health among independent U.S. hospitals and received over $82 million in sponsored research funding.

-The goal of the programs is to provide excellent clinical endocrinology training and broad opportunities for research.
+The goal of the endocrine fellowship program is to provide excellent clinical endocrinology training and broad opportunities for research.
 The clinical experience in the combined program is one of the largest and most comprehensive such experiences in the nation.
 Fellows in the program have clinical exposure to a diversity of endocrine conditions.
-Fellows receive hands-on experience with thyroid ultrasound and fine needle aspiration, participating in multidisciplinary endocrine surgery clinics directly with endocrine surgeons.
-Additionally, Boston Medical Center has a comprehensive transgender health medical and surgical program that fellows actively participate in.
+We provide extensive hands-on experience with thyroid ultrasound and fine needle aspiration.
+Fellows participate in multidisciplinary endocrine surgery clinics directly with endocrine surgeons.
+Additionally, fellows actively participate in Boston Medical Center’s comprehensive transgender health medical and surgical program.

-The faculty provide a broad range of research opportunities with externally supported programs that include Nutrition and Obesity Research, Diabetes Research, Thyroid Research, and Bone Health Research.
+The faculty provide a broad range of research opportunities with externally supported programs that include nutrition and obesity, diabetes,thyroid, and bone health.

-The Combined Boston University-Harvard-VA Endocrinology, Diabetes and Nutrition fellowship is committed to helping shape the future of both clinical and academic endocrinologists.
+The Boston University-VA Endocrinology, Diabetes and Nutrition fellowship is committed to helping shape the future of both clinical and academic endocrinologists.